-1.2 Computational Design Tools
+1.2 Computational Design Tools.
+In this section, we review some of the computational design tools that have been created to facilitate design by analogy, an area that is one of the main thrusts of this research.
 Computational design tools provide a promising way of efficiently and automatically finding analogical stimuli with which to inspire designers.
-A natural source for analogical stimuli is the U.S. patent database, which is the source of analogies for the work presented here, as well as a great deal of other research, including TRIZ [33] using heuristic rules to help engineers overcome impasses in functional reasoning by searching through patents; an axiomatic conceptual design tool [34] combining TRIZ and functional basis; patent mining [35-37] characterizing them by citations, claims, average number of words per claim, number of classes that the patent spans, etc.; design repository work incorporating function-based search using Chi Matrix and Morphological Matrix techniques [38]; PatViz [39], allowing for visual exploration of iterative and complex patent searches and queries using all types of patent data, including full text, which relies on structures that are either predefined or userdefined classification schemes; patent database search using a mapped functional basis [40]; a BioMedical Patent Semantic Web [41] finding semantic associations between biological terms within biomedical patent abstracts and returning a ranked list of patent resources and a fully connected Semantic Web that displays the relationships between the important terms and between resources; and a topic model based taxonomy or hierarchical structure only used to categorize the remaining documents into "topics" [42].
+A natural source for analogical stimuli is the U.S. patent database, which is the source of analogies for the work presented here, as well as a great deal of other research, including TRIZ [33] using heuristic rules to help engineers overcome impasses in functional reasoning by searching through patents; an axiomatic conceptual design tool [34] combining TRIZ and functional basis; patent mining [35-37] characterizing them by citations, claims, average number of words per claim, number of classes that the patent spans, etc.; design repository work incorporating function-based search using Chi Matrix and morphological matrix techniques [38]; PatViz [39], allowing for visual exploration of iterative and complex patent searches and queries using all types of patent data, including full text, which relies on structures that are either predefined or userdefined classification schemes; patent database search using a mapped functional basis [40]; a BioMedical Patent Semantic Web [41] finding semantic associations between biological terms within biomedical patent abstracts and returning a ranked list of patent resources and a fully connected Semantic Web that displays the relationships between the important terms and between resources; and a topic model based taxonomy or hierarchical structure only used to categorize the remaining documents into "topics" [42].
 Our work is differentiated from these efforts in that it focuses on using the full textual content of the patents, which it is hoped will allow for richer outcomes, on structuring design repositories and more open ended analogical transfer, and on multiple structure types generated using a hierarchical Bayesian algorithm.
+The retrieved data are limited to the full text of the patents and does not include any relational or classification data, with the goal of limiting the influence of the pre-existing structure devised by human minds on the structuring algorithm.
+Looking at unexpected or new representations of the space might present new insights into relationships previously unconsidered.

 The size and complexity of the U.S. patent database presents considerable challenges to making it useful to designers.
-The methodology for structuring patents, first presented by Fu et al. in 2011 [5, 6], and briefly reviewed here, enables the extraction of their interrelatedness and interconnectedness.
+The methodology for structuring patents, first presented by Fu et al. [5-7], and briefly reviewed here, enables the extraction of their interrelatedness and interconnectedness.
 Ultimately, designers might be able to use these structures to strategically choose analogical stimuli to expose themselves to, or even traverse and explore the space in a more intentional and meaningful way.
 Designers have the potential to create more innovative designs with more efficient and insightful access to analogical stimuli.
-We delve into the first steps of using these structures in this manner by testing their output with a cognitive engineering design study, to be described in Section 2.3.
+We delve into the first steps of using these structures in this manner by testing their output with a cognitive engineering design study, to be described in Sec.
+2.3.
 The method and algorithm for creating these structures is presented next.

-1.3 Discovering Structural Form
+1.3 Discovering Structural Form.
+This section and Sec.
+1.4 describe the computational foundation of the automated method we propose for finding useful analogical stimuli.
 There is a history of describing human cognition using Bayesian models [43], and this link between the Bayesian algorithm and human cognition is a main motivation for choosing this algorithm.
 The closer the output is to human conceptualization of the data or information, the more easily understood and useful it will be to humans in design practice.